-copy the two files, regcm.in and regcm.x, from the Commons subdirectory, edit the regcm.in file,
+copy the two files, regcm.in and regcm.x, from the Commons subdirectory,

-- $\rightarrow$ cp ../Commons/regcm.in . - $\rightarrow$ cp ../Commons/regcm.x.
+$\rightarrow$ cp ../Commons/regcm.in .

+$\rightarrow$ cp ../Commons/regcm.x.

 STEP 2.
 Before running the simulation you only need to modify the the regcm.in file.
 This file contains parameters regarding the use of restart files and physics options.
-Edit the file according to the parameters defined in Table 14 and Table ??.
+Edit the file according to the parameters defined in Table 6 and Table 14.
 First, a 5-day simulation from 25 June 1994 00 UTC through 1 July 1994 00 UTC will be performed.